 grep ‘ba*s’ filename

-This will search for words which has a between b and s zero or more times.
+The above grep command will search for words which have a between b and s zero or more times.

-Example5: Search for all words which starts with b and h
+Example5: Search for all words which start with b and h

 grep ‘b.*h’ filename

 Example6: Search for a word which is having three letters in it and starts with x and ends with m.

 This search will return all the three letter words which start with x and ends with m.